Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +5000

-- In terms of winning the national championship, the Fighting Illini currently have the same odds, going from +5000 at the beginning of the season to +5000.
+- The Fighting Illini have the same odds to win the national championship now, from +5000 at the start of the season to +5000.

-- Illinois has a 2% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Illinois has a 2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!